Pottery RESIDENCY — Q&A & Practical Information

 What to bring along?

-There is bedding and basic kitchen equipment provided as well as basic selection of ceramic tools.
+There is bedding and towels provided as well as selection of ceramic tools.

 Slippers for the bedroom